-Parameters associated with key power system models, in particular, loads and renewable generation, can never be known precisely.
+Parameters associated with key power system models, in particular loads and renewable generation, can never be known precisely.
 To ensure robust dynamic performance, controller designs must take into account plausible parameter ranges and system conditions.
-This is challenging due to the nonlinear, nonsmooth, large-scale nature of power systems.
+This is challenging, due to the nonlinear, nonsmooth, large-scale nature of power systems.

-Much work remains in the development of analytical results and numerical techniques that take uncertainty into account in the analysis and design of large-scale power systems.
+Much work remains in the development of analytical results and numerical techniques that are suited to the analysis and design of large-scale power systems.